syncfusion-content/asp.netwebforms-docs/aspnet/Diagram/Getting-Started.md

 ### Initialize Diagram

 1\.
-Create an ASP.Net Application and add necessary Dll’s and Scripts by referring [ASP-Getting Started](http://help.syncfusion.com/aspnet/getting-started) Documentation.
+Create an ASP.NET Application and add necessary assemblies and Scripts by referring [ASP-Getting Started](http://help.syncfusion.com/aspnet/getting-started) Documentation.

 2\.
 Create a web form named as Diagram and add the following template.